nuprl/website/blog/_src/posts/2017-05-12-artifacts-for-semantics.md

 backend, is easy to archive and save, and will even run on smartphones!

-The total time spent implementing the artifact was a small fraction of the time spent on the paper (probably 2 weeks person-time), and while it was not in any critical way essential for the success of the paper, it does make the paper much easier to read, and we would argue that all semantics papers would be better off with easy to use artifacts for experimentation.
+The total time spent implementing the artifact was a small fraction of the time spent on the paper (probably 15 days of person-time), and while it was not in any critical way essential for the success of the paper, it does make the paper much easier to read, and we would argue that all semantics papers would be better off with easy to use artifacts for experimentation.
 Also, while implementing the artifact we found a few mistakes in the typing judgments for the language.
 The most interesting one was for our `protect` TAL instruction, which exists to protect the tail of the stack in a fresh type variable.
 We had written this as a typing rule that type-checked the rest of the instruction sequence with the abstracted tail, but this never allowed the tail to be accessed again.
 By translating the typing judgments exactly into code, we realized that there was a problem, because examples that should have worked did not type-check!
 We were then able to fix the typing rule to conform to what we originally thought it achieved -- locally abstracting, but not abstracting from outside the component.
 What is interesting is that this did not come up in our proofs because the typing rule was perfectly valid -- it just did not allow non-trivial programs that used the `protect` instruction.
+It's quite possible we would have noticed this without implementing the artifact, but the artifact certainly made it easier!

 To see the artifact online, visit: